Privacy Notice for Tutors

 Under the UK GDPR, it is essential to have a lawful basis when processing personal information.
 For tutor data processing, we normally rely on the following lawful bases:

-• Article 6(1)(b) - contractual obligation
+Article 6(1)(b) - contractual obligation

-• Article 6(1)(f) – legitimate interests
+Article 6(1)(f) – legitimate interests

 For the processing of personal data relating to criminal convictions and offences, processing meets Schedule 1, Part 2 of the Data Protection Act 2018 as below:

-• Condition 10 - preventing or detecting unlawful acts
+Condition 10 - preventing or detecting unlawful acts

-• Condition 18 – safeguarding of children and individuals at risk
+Condition 18 – safeguarding of children and individuals at risk

 Who do we obtain your information from?

-We normally receive your data directly from you, for example via information you include when creating an account with Tutorfox, or during the course of your involvement with us.
-However, we may also receive some information from the following third parties:
+We normally receive your data directly from you, for example, via forms or information you provide through our third-party platforms such as TutorCruncher (for tutor management) or MailerLite (for mailing list signups and communications), or during the course of your involvement with us.

-• Your nominated referees
+Your nominated referees

-• Feedback from learners and parents or guardians
+Feedback from learners and parents or guardians

 Who do we share your personal data with?